serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 }
 ```

-This editor derives from *Extensions.GridEditorBase* class in Serenity.Extensions, which is a special grid type that is designed for in-memory editing.
+This editor derives from *GridEditorBase* class in Extensions, which is a special grid type that is designed for in-memory editing.
 It is also the base class for Order Details editor used in Order dialog.

-> If you are using typescript with namespaces as a rule of thumb, if you are deriving some class from another in your project (not Serenity classes), you should put a reference to file containing that base class on the first line like `/// <reference path="path/to/file.ts" />`.
->
-> This helps TypeScript to convert referenced class to javascript before other classes that might need it.

 To reference this new editor type from server side, build and ensure auto transform is successfull.